siran/writing/books/A Maxwell Universe/A Maxwell Universe - 000 Table of Contents.md

 ## PART I — FOUNDATIONS OF REALITY

-1. Darkness: cause–effect as the only primitive
+1. From Darkness, Light: cause–effect as the only primitive
    - [A Cause-Effect Model for Emergent Time and Distance](https://preferredframe.com/prints/doi/10.5281/zenodo.17613402/)

-1b.
-Discussion

 2. Emergent Space: distance from causal steps
    - [Dimension and Space as Emergent Properties of Distance in a Cause-Effect Model of the Emergence of Time](https://preferredframe.com/prints/doi/10.5281/zenodo.17633950/)

+2b.
+Discussion

 3. Universal Causal Substrate: any dimension, dense subnodes, all consistent theories encodable